zuedev/eldragiir.guide/wiki/classes/elemental-bender.md

 - **Components:** V, S, C (2)
 - **Duration:** Concentration, Up to 1 hour

 You touch a willing creature.
 Until the spell ends, the target’s skin/armour is enveloped in magical flame, and the target’s AC can’t be less than 16, regardless of what kind of armor it is wearing.
+Any contact with the fireskin, such as melee attacks, causes 1d6 fire damage.

 _Derived from [Dancing Lights](https://roll20.net/compendium/dnd5e/Dancing%20Lights)_